Menu Close

 Q.3.
 How would these backslidden Jews understand the warnings?
 How secure are those who have come under the New Covenant? – (Heb.12:25-29)

-Posted in Bible Books, New Testament, BRP Plus, Letters, Year 4, Day 6, Chapter 12, Hebrews, Week 40
+Posted in Bible Books, BRP Plus, New Testament, Letters, Year 4, Day 6, Chapter 12, Hebrews, Week 40